Joseph Delvey Jr PhD

 When a couple is struggling with their marriage, the last thing they need is a counseling experience that makes them worse.

-Finally, although this is rarely acknowledged, traditional couples therapy has a transparency problem.
+Finally, although this is rarely acknowledged, traditional couples therapy can have a transparency problem.

-Important information is not shared with the therapist in the couples format because of shyness, or fear of being judged, verbally attacked, or shamed by one's partner.
+Important information may not be shared with the therapist in the couples format because of shyness, or fear of being judged, verbally attacked, or shamed by one's partner.
 How can therapy be helpful when the therapist doesn't have the relevant information?

 But there is a better way.
 Because I don't want to take the risk of having the therapy fail before it even gets started, I will see you and your spouse in separate meetings.
 (Many years ago, this approach was called concurrent couples therapy, but, unfortunately, it is rarely practiced today).
 With this structure, you'll be able to relax and speak openly about the relationship's problems without fear of reprisal.
 Moreover, these meetings provide me with the opportunity to tell you what I really think is going on without my being concerned about insulting your partner.
 Finally, it allows me to provide specific advice about what is disrupting the marriage and how you can change it.

 I am unpretentious and talk straight.
-I strive to bring a sophisticated understanding about how relationship problems actually get started.
-I am more interested in the pragmatics of our choices and behaviors than trying to consider their moral correctness, and for this reason, I am viewed as remarkably nonjudgmental.
+I am more interested in the consequences of our choices and behaviors than trying to consider their moral correctness, and for this reason, I am viewed as remarkably nonjudgmental.

 Training and Professional Experience